yakconsulting/spidersoftdev.github.io/content/posts/2021-09-17-never-use-file-get-contents.md

 tags:
   - curl
 ---
-As each programmer by nature I'm lazy.
+As each programmer by nature, I'm lazy.
 I try to accomplish as much as possible in minimum effort.

-So whenever I use PHP to fetch something I'm using `file_get_contents` to make queries, and pull data from other services.
-So basically my favourite snippet is this guy here:
+So whenever I use PHP to fetch something, I use `file_get_contents` to make queries and pull data from other services.
+So basically, my favourite snippet is this guy here:

 <!--more-->